Bidyut-Sikder/Local-Repo/README.md

 Hi,I am Bidyut Sikder.I am learning git and github.
 I will give a demo blew what i'm learning today.
 This is goning to start with a Heading and end with a Table.
-Thanks for being with me.
+Thanks for being with me.I edited this from mobile.
 Ok let's get started.
 ---